LogtalkDotOrg/logtalk3/README.md

 The documentation for the Logtalk library is provided in XHTML format and can be found in the `library/docs` directory.

+Most directories include `NOTES.txt` documenting files, which can be also rendered as Markdown files (for e.g. easy conversion to HTML).

 9. UPGRADING
 ------------